exakat/exakat/docs/Rules.rst

 Some PHP native functions return -1 on error.
 They also return 1 in case of success, and 0 in case of failure.
 This leads to confusions.

-In case the native function is used as a condition without explicit comparaison, PHP typecase the return value to a boolean.
+In case the native function is used as a condition without explicit comparison, PHP type cast the return value to a boolean.
 In this case, -1 and 1 are both converted to true, and the condition applies.
 This means that an error situation is mistaken for a successful event.

 .. code-block:: php